The Bridge Equation

 Four Requirements, One Medium

-3. Quantum-mechanical enough to be a true condensate — the vortex core must satisfy the Gross-Pitaevskii energy balance, with healing length \xi_\text{GP} = \hbar/(\sqrt{2}\,m_1 c).
-This contributes the factor 1/\sqrt{2}.
+Quantum-mechanical enough to be a true condensate.
+The vortex core must satisfy the Gross-Pitaevskii energy balance, with healing length \xi_\text{GP} = \hbar/(\sqrt{2}\,m_1 c).
+This contributes the factor \mathbf{1/\sqrt{2}}.

-Applied to a single medium with density \rho_\text{DM} and quasiparticle speed c, these four requirements force f = 4\pi/(K\sqrt{2}) with no remaining freedom.
-Each factor comes from a different domain of physics — general relativity, soliton theory, quantum mechanics, and vortex dynamics — meeting in one superfluid.
-The following sections derive each factor in detail.
+Applied to a single medium of density \rho_\text{DM} and quasiparticle speed c, these four requirements force f = 4\pi/(K\sqrt{2}) with no remaining freedom.
+Each factor comes from a different branch of physics meeting in one superfluid.

 The Four Factors